 The Second Circuit decision came in connection with a preliminary motion in an appeal of Floyd v.
-City of New York, a class-action lawsuit challenging the New York Police Department’s “stop-and-frisk” policy.
+City of New York, a longstanding case challenging the New York Police Department’s “stop-and-frisk” policy.
+In August, US District Court Judge Shira Scheindlin issued a 198-page decision in the case, finding that that the NYPD intentionally stopped and frisked blacks and Latinos at much higher rates than whites, and had stopped and frisked thousands of city residents without the constitutionally required basis for doing so—“reasonable suspicion” that they were engaged in some criminal conduct.
+In 2011 alone, the NYPD stopped more than 680,000 people, 84 percent of whom were black or Latino, and only 9 percent of whom were white.
+They found contraband in only 2 percent of all stops.
 (Full disclosure: the case was litigated by the Center for Constitutional Rights, where I began my legal career three decades ago and have been a board member.)
-In August, US District Court Judge Shira Scheindlin issued a 198-page decision in the case, finding that the NYPD intentionally stopped and frisked blacks and Latinos at much higher rates than whites, and had stopped and frisked thousands of city residents without the constitutionally required basis for doing so—“reasonable suspicion” that they were engaged in some criminal conduct.
-In 2011 alone, the NYPD stopped more than 680,000 people, 84 percent of whom were black or Latino, and only 9 percent of whom were white.
-From 2004 through 2012, police found drugs or guns in less than 2 percent of all stops.

 The city appealed, and sought a stay of any remedial measures pending the outcome of the appeal.
-On October 29, the court of appeals heard arguments on that motion, and on October 31 granted it.
+On Tuesday, the court of appeals heard argument on that motion, and on Thursday granted it.
 This in itself is not a wholly surprising result.
 Appellate courts not infrequently maintain the status quo where a lower court decision under appeal would require significant outlays from the appealing party—although they are less likely to do so where, as here, there have been extensive findings of ongoing unconstitutional conduct.